mikeuduc/crewfire-design/README.md

 # crewfire-design

+## July 24, 2015
+- Created agent-pending-blasts-empty.html
+- Created agent-shared-blasts.empty.html

+(note: the alert had no padding on top.
+I considered adding the padding to the top of the tabbed-content div, but I figured that might mess up your existing styles.
+I temporarily just added a new div with a set height to act as a vertical spacer.)

 ## July 14, 2015
 - Updated index.html (Push This Blast button)
 - Updated blasts.css (Push This Blast button)